kujunda-seda/new-kingdoms/README.md

 ```
 /Applications/love.app/Contents/MacOS/love
 ```

-## Installation
-New Kingdoms is provided as template code in `src` folder.
-It is very thin and all-modifiable.
-Just copy the contents of the folder into your repo and run it in the project folder with `love ./` using terminal or with a shortcut using a [plugin](https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d) described above.

 ## Docs
 Docs for the New Kingdoms are published on update of the `/docs` folder with a GitHub Actions [workflow](.github/workflows/jekyll.yml) and [Jekyll](https://jekyllrb.com) static site generator.
 If you want to render website changes locally before the deployment, you will need to install Jekyll.
 Instructions are for macOS, assuming you don't have anything installed: